 Lower Authority Appeal: The lower of two administrative authorities provided by the State Unemployment Compensation Law to make decisions with respect to appeals.
 This is the Appeal Tribunal.

-Mail Claim: A claim filed by mail instead of being filed in person at a local Department of Workforce Services office.
+Mail Claim: A claim filed by mail instead of being filed in person at a local Division of Workforce Services office.
 Such claim shall be considered to have been filed on the date of its postmark.

 Maximum Potential Benefit Amount: The largest amount of benefits for weeks of total unemployment that an individual may receive under a State or Federal Unemployment Compensation Law.